cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/devices/os-version.md

 1. Click **Save**.

 ## Determine the OS Version
-Operating system version numbers cna be reported in a few different ways.
-Below you will find the method required in each OS to match what the OS Version posture check is expecting
+Operating system display version numbers in different ways.
+This section covers how to retrieve a version number in each OS, in a format matching what the OS Version posture check expects.

 ### On macOS
 1. Open a terminal window